Skip to main content

 Once Datadog access is granted through providers, configure scopes to use Datadog for logs and metrics:

-1. Navigate to Development > Scopes and click + New scope.
+1. Go to Development > Scopes, and click + New scope.

-• Click Advanced > Logs/Metrics and select Datadog as provider.
+4. Expand Advanced > Logs/Metrics and choose Datadog as the provider.

 Create custom tags